raindropio/help/docs/using/collections-groups/index.md

 The `Unsorted` is your default collection in Raindrop.io.
 When you add an item, it goes straight to your Unsorted unless you specify that the item goes into a specific collection.

-This collection is useful to temporarly put new items in it and sort them later.
+This collection is useful to temporarily put new items in it and sort them later.

 </details>